 Pimsleur does so many things well, but it’s only gonna work for you if it aligns with your purpose.
 In my case, I really didn’t want to have to think about the written scripts, so it was a good way to learn some key phrases without having to worry about the writing.
 It’s also a great tool if you really feel like you need to improve your pronunciation or if you’re worried about being understood in your trip to Japan.

 In saying that, if your main purpose of doing this is for a trip to Japan, you’re not going to learn all the things that would come in handy most for travel.
-In the end, when I was actually in Japan, I probably only learned about 10-20% of what was actually taught in Pimsleur Japanese 1 – and that was due to lack of utlity and not because I didn’t remember it!
+In the end, I probably only used about 10-20% of what was actually taught in Pimsleur Japanese 1 when I was in Japan – and that was due to lack of utlity and not because I didn’t remember it!
 I would recommend checking my post on what to learn before you go to see what you should do if you want to ensure you are as prepared as possible for Japan!

 Want to know what other Japanese courses are like?
 Check out this JapanesePod101 review.

-If you do want to give Pimsleur’s Japanese course a go, now is a good time because they are currently offering up to 25% off as well as free shipping.
-All you need to do is use the promo code SAVENOW.
+If you do want to give Pimsleur’s Japanese course a go, now is a good time because they are currently offering up to 15% off.
+All you need to do is use the promo code WEBAPP.
 Check it out now.

-Stay tuned for more posts about Japan coming up, including how to get around without knowing Japanese!
-In the meantime, check out this guest post I’ve posted a while ago with all you need to know about learning Japanese in Japan.
+If you’re planning a trip to Japan, you might like to check out my Japan itinerary and Mt Fuji guide posts.
+Stay tuned for more to come on Japanese, including how to get around Japan without knowing Japanese!
+Make sure you subscribe to get email updates when new posts are out.
+In the meantime, check out this guest post from a while ago with all you need to know about learning Japanese in Japan.

 If you found this post useful, consider pinning it!